You are listening to the Sean Hannity Radio Show Podcast.

 They think it's the most fun.

-Now, listen, I'm a counterpuncher, and frankly, Twitter to me is just pure entertainment.
+And frankly, Twitter, to me, is just pure entertainment.

-And I love any time like I'll start tweeting for an hour.
+And I love any time, like, I'll start tweeting for an hour.

 Hannity went on a Twitter rampage.